Spoiler Alert: There is NO such thing as a Magic Box

 Practical practice: start with action.

 We take action every day.
-However, reaching the decision for doing, movement is happening.
+However, reaching the decision for doing, a movement is happening.
 After taking some action, stop to see where things really are.
 Look and listen to what can be observed right now.
 Make adjustments to stay on track to goals.
 Take more action, and repeat.

 The true outcome of being present in business: adaptability.